SALT LAKE COUNTY CENTER FOR THE ARTS

 George S. and Dolores Doré Eccles Theater

-The George S. and Dolores Doré Eccles Theater is Salt Lake City’s newest performing arts center, scheduled to open in fall 2016.
-The state-of-the-art theater will feature the 2,500-seat Delta Performance Hall, an intimate black box theater, event and rehearsal spaces, a 6-story grand lobby, an outdoor plaza, and a galleria which will connect the theater to the adjacent 111 Main office tower.
-The theater’s various spaces will host national touring Broadway, concerts, comedy and other popular entertainment events, as well as innovative local performances and community events.
+The George S. and Dolores Doré Eccles Theater is Salt Lake City’s newest performing arts center.
+The state-of-the-art Eccles Theater features the 2,500-seat Delta Performance Hall, the Regent Street Black Box, event and rehearsal spaces, a 6-story grand lobby, and the McCarthey Plaza.
+The Eccles hosts national touring Broadway, concerts, comedy and other popular entertainment events, as well as innovative local performances and community events.

 The Rose Wagner Performing Arts Center